hercules001/hercules001/README.md

 ## About Me:

-🔭   I’m currently building a Web3 based application with Solidity + Smart Contracts on Ethereum.
+🔭   I’m currently working on a dApp based on Ethereum.

-🤝   I’m looking to collaborate on Web3.
+🤝   I’m looking to collaborate on Web3 projects.

-🌱   I’m currently understanding Solana Ecosystem
+🌱   I’m currently learning Swift.

 💬   Ask me anything about Blockchain, I am happy to help.